CodeCraftersAlliance/ArchKatas2024Spring/README.md

 *Premise:*

-Each manufactured gateway comes pre configured with authentication credentials and is assigned a specific Gateway Provisioning Service and API endpoint.
+Each manufactured gateway comes pre configured with authentication credentials and is assigned a specific Gateway Provisioning Service API endpoint.
 The Gateway Provisioning Service also updates its enrollment list accordingly.

 *Purpose**: